The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 For those experienced in these adrenaline-pumping adventures, McConnells Mill State Park is a great place to drop in and go on a whitewater kayaking adventure.

-However, if you know someone or have the skills, this is a great place to explore on the water.
+However, if you know someone or have the skills, this is a great place to explore the water.

 11. …or Rock Climbing